-Staff are encouraged to take part in CPD as part of the Appraisal process.
+Staff are encouraged to take part in CPD as part of the appraisal process.
 This may be to look at support for improvement, development of existing skill areas or promotion of a wider skill base.

 We aim to provide up to half day sessions per annum during INSET trainings which looks at outstanding practices.
-This has included demonstration lessons which have been observed as outstanding by SMT.
+This has included demonstration lessons which have been observed as outstanding by SLT.
 The Teacher will recreate this lesson with other teachers and open discussion is encouraged.
 Monthly Twilight sessions have been extremely effective in achieving this.

 We have so many skills as a group of professionals, we need time to share, reflect and trial what other people do.
-Peer observations are a vital part of the shared practice programme and as such each Teacher supports at least one other Teacher weekly on the timetable.
-This way they can regularly see how the other works and feedback in Teacher meetings.
+Peer observations are a vital part of the shared practice programme and as such each teacher supports at least one other teacher weekly on the timetable.
+This way they can regularly see how the other works and feedback in teacher meetings.
 This way there is a strong focus on teaching in the school and everyone feels accountable.
-We encourage Teachers to try out new techniques which can be discussed and measured against their peers.
+We encourage teachers to try out new techniques which can be discussed and measured against their peers.

 Planned focus/demonstration observations take place during these sessions also and can have paired or whole teaching group feedback.
 This works well in the school as staff can share what they believe to be outstanding, support each other, get to know the students better and experiment with teaching strategies that they may not otherwise get the opportunity to.